open-contracting/kingfisher-collect/docs/index.rst

 OCDS Kingfisher Scrape
 ======================

 Kingfisher Scrape is a tool for downloading OCDS data and storing it on disk and/or sending it to an instance of `Kingfisher Process <https://kingfisher-process.readthedocs.io/>`_ for processing.
-It's built on the `Scrapy <https://scrapy.org/>`_ crawler framework.

 You can: